neilsimon/nd009t-capstone/doc/Report.md

 * The additional historical information added to each day's data.
 * Add other additional information such as other market historical information, such as the FTSE 100, the DAX or the Dow Jones.

 For the purposes of this project, I only varied the number of clusters, using the values 1, 2, 4, 8, and 16.
-When using a single cluster, it was effectively equivalent to not using the K-Means clusteriser.
+When using a single cluster, it was effectively equivalent to not using the K-Means clusteriser and thus unclustered.

 ### Benchmark

-The benchmarks against which I measure this system are:
+The benchmarks against which I measured this system were:

-1. The average return of a fair coin flip.
+* The average return of a fair coin flip.
-1. The market return.
+* The market return.
-1. The ideal trading return.

-These benchmarks are all possible to derive trivially from the historical data, though in the case of the ideal trading return, it is only possible to do so using information not available when the trade in being "made".
+These benchmarks are all possible to derive trivially from the historical data.

 The average return of a fair coin flip is 1 as the daily return is either positive or negative by the same proportion and with equal likelihood.
 The market return is easily gathered by just using the cumulative return as described in Metrics.
 Similarly, the ideal return is also described in the Metrics above.